OfficeDev/open-xml-docs/docs/how-to-add-a-comment-to-a-slide-in-a-presentation.md

 from the relationship ID, and returns the slide part to the calling method.

-The following code example shows a call to the <span class="keyword">AddCommentToPresentation</span> which adds the specified comment string to the first slide in the presentation file Myppt1.pptx.
+The following code example shows a call to the **AddCommentToPresentation** which adds the specified comment string to the first slide in the presentation file Myppt1.pptx.

 ```csharp